kleene-project/docs/network/index.md

 ## Network types

-Networks fall into three types and are represented by a network interface on the host.
+Networks can be created as three different types and each network is represented by an interface on the host.

-- `loopback`: Kleene creates a [loopback](https://man.freebsd.org/cgi/man.cgi?query=lo) interface on the host for the network.
+- `loopback`: Kleene creates a [loopback](https://man.freebsd.org/cgi/man.cgi?query=lo)
+  interface on the host for the network.
 This has historically been a classical way to provide networking for jails in FreeBSD.
 It is the default network type with Klee.

 - `bridge`: Kleene creates a [bridge](https://man.freebsd.org/cgi/man.cgi?query=if_bridge) interface on the host for the network.
   The bridge network can be used to (logically) link interfaces on the host